 In the 1980s, the City of Spokane spent approximately $50 million dollars to construct separate stormwater systems and eliminate the combined sewers in most of north Spokane.
 This effort eliminated approximately 85 percent of the volume of combined sewer overflows to the Spokane River.
 The remaining combined sewers are in areas that are not easily separated.

-The City currently is updating its plans to manage overflows to comply with state and federal regulatory requirements that limit overflows to one per year per location.
-The City is amending its CSO Reduction Plan and is creating an Integrated Clean Water Plan that considers all flows that go into the Spokane River.
+The City continues its efforts to manage overflows to comply with state and federal regulatory requirements that limit overflows to no more than one overflow per year per location.

-One strategy includes building underground concrete tanks to hold the combined wastewater during a storm and then meter it back to the wastewater treatment plant when the storm surge subsides.
-A number of these tanks already have been built and others are under construction, including a 1 million gallon tank at 21st & Ray.
-Construction on a 1.5 million-gallon tank at Underhill Park begins in March 2014.
+One strategy included building twenty underground concrete tanks to hold the combined wastewater during a storm and then meter it back to the wastewater treatment plant when the storm surge subsides.
+The last of these tanks became active in August of 2020 – a 2.2 million gallon tank at Spokane Falls Blvd.

-The City also will reduce stormwater runoff at the source, retrofit the sewer system to limit overflows; improve water quality of the overflows; and increase sewer line size and treatment plant capacity.
+The City is still working to reduce stormwater runoff at the source, retrofit the sewer system to limit overflows; improve water quality of the overflows; and increase sewer line size and treatment plant capacity.

-The City of Spokane has posted signs, like the one illustrated here, at the combined sewer overflow locations along the Spokane River.
-A total of 20 signs are installed, each with a specific number that references its associated overflow location along the river.
+The City of Spokane has posted signs, at the combined sewer overflow locations along the Spokane River.
+A total of 17 signs are installed, each with a specific number that references its associated overflow location along the river.
 The signs provide necessary information for the City's Wastewater Management Department to respond quickly if an overflow is detected during dry weather conditions.

 During large rain storms or periods of snow melt, combined wastewater and stormwater sewers can overflow to the Spokane River.
 The City has 25 monitoring stations at the locations where these combined sewer overflows (CSOs) can reach the river.
 This listing provides real-time information when overflows occur.
 If a monitoring site shows a warning icon, that indicates an overflow event is occurring or has occurred in the last 48 hours.
 If a date and time are listed, this represents the start time of the overflow event.
 This information will clear after 48 hours.
 The City provides this information as a service to citizens who recreate along the river and others interested in this information.